You can supplement the prepaid amount for 2025 with an additional prepayment

 Individual taxpayers (including the self-employed who have a registered business name) can request and pay an additional prepayment starting the tax year’s December.
 After you have submitted the request, you receive the Tax Administration’s decision concerning pre‑assessment enclosed with a bank transfer form.

 Later, the opportunity to make an additional prepayment remains open until the Tax Administration finishes the assessment of the individual’s taxes for the year.
-Your tax decision for the 2023 tax year tells you the end date of your tax assessment.
-You will receive the decision in spring 2024.
-If you submit a request and determine a January due date for your additional prepayment, you do not have to pay late-payment interest.
+Your tax decision for the 2025 tax year tells you the end date of your tax assessment.
+You will receive the decision in spring 2026.
+If you submit a request and determine a January due date for your additional prepayment, you do not have to pay late-payment interest with relief.

 Corporate entities can request an additional prepayment only when the relevant tax year has ended.